MineGAN++: Mining Generative Models for Efficient Knowledge Transfer to Limited Data Domains: Related work

 \subsection{Transfer learning for GANs}

-While knowledge transfer has been widely studied for discriminative models in computer vision~\cite{donahue2014decaf,pan2010survey, oquab2014learning,tzeng2015simultaneous}, only a few works have explored transferring knowledge for generative models~\cite{noguchi2019image,wang2018transferring}.
-TransferGAN~\cite{wang2018transferring} investigated finetuning of pretrained GANs, leading to improved performance for target domains with limited samples.
+While knowledge transfer has been widely studied for discriminative models in computer vision~\citep{donahue2014decaf,pan2010survey, oquab2014learning,tzeng2015simultaneous}. \citep{pmlr-v97-jitkrittum19a} explores the generative model, which provides a procedure for constructing a content-based generator by leveraging existing pretrained unconditional generative models.
+However, it does not focus on transfer learning for target data.
+TransferGAN~\citep{wang2018transferring} investigated finetuning of pretrained GANs, leading to improved performance for target domains with limited samples.
 This method, however, suffers from mode collapse and overfitting, as it updates all parameters of the generator to adapt to the target domain.
-Recently, Batch statistics adaptation (BSA)~\cite{noguchi2019image} propose to only update the batch normalization parameters.
+Recently, Batch statistics adaptation (BSA)~\citep{noguchi2019image} propose to only update the batch normalization parameters.
 Although less susceptible to mode collapse, this approach significantly reduces the adaptation flexibility of the model since changing only the parameters of the batch normalization permits for style changes but is not expected to function when shape needs to be changed.
 They also replaced the GAN loss with a mean square error loss.
 As a result, their model only learns the relationship between latent vectors and sparse training samples, requiring the input noise distribution to be truncated during inference to generate realistic samples.
-Different to BSA~\cite{noguchi2019image}, concurrent work~\cite{zhao2020leveraging,mo2020freeze} only update a partial set of network parameters.
+Different to BSA~\citep{noguchi2019image}, concurrent work~\citep{zhao2020leveraging,mo2020freeze} only update a partial set of network parameters.
 Specifically, they fix the top layers (which are close to the output) of the pretrained generator, and the first layers of the pretrained discriminator.
 The two methods, however, require to select manually the specific layer which is frozen or not.
 Our method does not suffer from this drawback, as it learns how to automatically localize the target-specific weight.
-Another concurrent method~\cite{li2020few} proposes to combine pretrained GAN training with Elastic Weight Consolidation (EWC)~\cite{kirkpatrick2017overcoming}.
+Another concurrent method~\citep{li2020few} proposes to combine pretrained GAN training with Elastic Weight Consolidation (EWC)~\citep{kirkpatrick2017overcoming}.
 An additional difference between our work and existing work on transfer learning for GANs is that we are the first to consider transferring knowledge from multiple GANs to a single target domain.